NipunPushpakumara/cybersecurity_milestoen_2/README.md

 # Cybersecurity Milestone 2

 This repository contains an API that demonstrates basic key generation, encryption, decryption, and hashing functionality for educational purposes.
 It supports AES encryption, decryption, and SHA-256 hashing.
+  #The instance is created in Render free Hobby plan that does not have an expiration date
+  #Instance sleeps after 15 minutes of inactivity (cold starts can slow things down).
+  #service stops running, freeing up server resources.
+  #When a new request comes in, Render restarts the instance (cold start) which may take (a few seconds to even a minute)

 ## API Endpoints